Google Adsense Privacy Policy

 Bright Stars and Deep-Sky Objects in Cancer, Leo, Virgo and surrounding Constellations

-by Martin J Powell
+by Martin J. Powell

 Star map showing the zodiac constellations Cancer, Leo and Virgo plus surrounding constellations (click for full-size star map)

 This article describes the brighter stars and deep-sky objects in the constellations Cancer, Leo, Virgo and their surrounding constellations (covering the region of the zodiacal band from Right Ascension = 8 hours through to 14 hours).
 All of the brighter stars can be seen with the naked-eye under clear, dark skies, however most of the deep-sky objects require the assistance of binoculars and/or small telescopes.
+The fascinating origins and mythologies lying behind the zodiacal constellations will also be discussed.

 The seven brightest stars on the star chart are (in order of descending brightness):

 Arcturus in Boötes (pronounced 'Boe-OH-teez') is the brightest star in the Northern celestial hemisphere and the fourth brightest star in the sky.
-It can easily be found from the curving 'handle stars' of the Big Dipper asterism (see diagram at right).
+It can easily be found from the curving 'handle stars' of the Big Dipper (or Plough) asterism in Ursa Major (see diagram at lower right).
 Arcturus has a noticeable orange colour to the naked eye (more evident in binoculars) since this star is a red giant; it is some 27 times larger than our Sun and is 34 light years distant (where 1 light year = 63,240 Astronomical Units).
 The name Arcturus is ancient Greek for 'bearkeeper', since Boötes was originally depicted as a herdsman driving the big and little bears (Ursa Major and Ursa Minor) around the sky and holding the leash of Canes Venatici, the Hunting Dogs.

 Cancer, the Crab, is a faint and small constellation but it contains numerous interesting objects for the telescopic and binocular observer.
 With no star brighter than magnitude +3.5, it is the faintest constellation of the zodiac and therefore the most difficult to see.
 Observers in urban and suburban locations - where the limiting magnitude (the faintest stars visible at the observer's zenith) may only be around +4.0 - are likely to have problems viewing the constellation without optical assistance.

-Cancer's five brightest stars form a shape reminiscent of the Greek letter lambda in lower case (Greek letter Lambda). .Acubens (Greek lower-case letter 'alpha' Cnc or Alpha Cancri), positioned at the South-eastern end of the constellation, is the fourth-brightest star in the constellation (Greek lower-case letter 'beta' Cancri being the brightest, at mag. +3.5).
-To the naked-eye, Acubens (meaning 'claws') appears as a star of magnitude +4.3, but a small telescope of aperture 75 mm (3 in) or greater will reveal a faint 12th-magnitude companion (Alpha Cancri B) about 11" away (i.e. 11 arcseconds, where 1 arcsecond = 1/3600th of a degree).
+Cancer's five brightest stars form a shape reminiscent of the Greek letter lambda in lower case (Greek letter Lambda).
+The aforementioned Acubens (Greek lower-case letter 'alpha' Cnc or Alpha Cancri), positioned at the South-eastern end of the constellation, is the fourth-brightest star in the constellation (Greek lower-case letter 'beta' Cancri being the brightest, at mag. +3.5).
+To the naked-eye, Acubens appears as a star of magnitude +4.3, but a small telescope of aperture 75 mm (3 in) or greater will reveal a faint 12th-magnitude companion (Alpha Cancri B) about 11" away (i.e. 11 arcseconds, where 1 arcsecond = 1/3600th of a degree).
 Acubens (Alpha Cancri A) is itself a double star, its companion being just 0".1 distant - much too close for amateur telescopes to resolve.
 Alpha Cancri B is also double, making this a quadruple star system.
 The fainter pair are thought to orbit the primary pair every 6,000 years or so.
 The Acubens system lies at a distance of about 175 light years from Earth, which means that light from the star takes 175 years to reach the Earth.

 The star Iota Cancri (Greek lower-case symbol 'iota' Cnc) is a nice double star of magnitudes +4.0 and +6.5, separated by a relatively wide 30".5, making the two components just visible in 10x50 binoculars and easily seen through telescopes.
 Situated about 300 light years away, the brighter star is a golden-yellow giant and the fainter star (positioned to the North-west of the primary) is blue-white - a pretty combination when seen through telescopes.